bertoni/dockerfile-mysql/README.md

     mysql -u root -p'password'

 Obs:

 :: Remember of give execution permission for the file run.sh [chmod a+x /run.sh]

 :: Put your dumps in the same folder of the file run.sh.
 The name of that dumps need to be the same of the database

 :: Change the file run.sh and include the names of the databases to be included

-:: The password root is 'root', but you can change by changing the file Dockerfile
+:: The password root is 'root', but you can change it by changing the file Dockerfile